wamp-proto/wamp-proto/spec/basic.md

 **Symmetry**

-It is important to note that though the establishment of a transport connection might have a inherent asymmetry (like a *client* establishing a TCP and WebSocket connection to a *server*), WAMP itself is designed to be fully symmetric.
-After the transport has been established, both peers are equal in principle.
+It is important to note that though the establishment of a transport connection might have a inherent asymmetry (like a *client* establishing a TCP and WebSocket connection to a *server*), and clients establish sessions by joining realms on routers, WAMP itself is designed to be fully symmetric for application components.

+After the transport and a session has been established, any application component may act as *Caller*, *Callee*, *Publisher* and *Subscriber* at the same time. *Routers* provide the fabric on top of which WAMP runs a symmetric application messaging service.

 ### Application Code